FOGGIE: Figuring Out Gas & Galaxies In Enzo XII. The Formation and Evolution of Extended HI Galactic Disks and Warps with a Dynamic Circumgalactic medium: Time Evolution of Disks

 \section{Time Evolution of \HI\ Disks}

 In this section, we show how the \HI\ disks in all six systems evolve over cosmological time between redshifts $z\sim3.5$ and $z\sim0$.
 We first discuss qualitatively how each system evolves.
-We then quantify how the mass and size of the disks grow, and then how the systems settle, heat up their inner CGMs to near the virial temperature, and form thin disks.
-The systems classified as \LessActive\ and those classified as \MoreActive\ show significant differences in some of these evolutionary stages.
+We then quantify how the systems settle, heat their inner CGMs to near the virial temperature, and form thin disks.
+The systems show differences in some of these evolutionary stages based on how relatively populated their inner CGMs are.